-The search engine "Google" alone offers over 1.3 million results on the question: "How many calories do I burn during sport?
+The search engine "Google" offers over 4.9 million results to the question: "How many calories do I burn while exercising?".
 The calculations, like the results, are sometimes very different.

-Dr. Hande Hofmann is a research assistant at the Technical University of Munich (TUM).
-Her specialties at the Faculty of Sports and Health Sciences are Nutrition and Health, Sport and Immune System, Nutritional Supplements and Sport.
-She explains the measurement possibilities.
+Dr. Hande Hofmann is a research associate at the Technical University of Munich (TUM).
+Her areas of expertise at the Faculty of Sport and Health Sciences, are nutrition and health, sport and the immune system, and nutritional supplements and sport.
+She clarifies the measurement possibilities in calorie consumption.

-ISPO.com: Dr. Hofmann, is there a rule of thumb that I can use to calculate my own calorie consumption for a particular sport?
+ISPO.com: Dr. Hofmann, is there a rule that I can use to calculate my calorie consumption for a particular sport?

-Hande Hofmann: Yes, there is a rule of thumb.
-But in the first step, before the calculation, we orientate ourselves on an old rule which reads: How well can I entertain myself when I practice a sport?
-Let's start from the hike: If I can talk normally during the tour and don't sweat properly, then we're talking about the lower moderate load.
+Hande Hofmann: Yes, there is a rule, but in the first step before the calculation, we follow an old rule that says: How well can I entertain myself when I'm doing a sport?
+Let's take hiking as an example: If I can chat normally during the hike and I'm not really sweating, then we're talking about the lower moderate exertion here.

-If I notice that I have to concentrate on walking and the pace is above my normal intensity, so that I have to take a break from talking now and then and I start to sweat, then I find myself in the moderate range, in my comfort zone.
-It's exhausting, but I don't have to work myself out yet.
-And if I then increase the speed even further, so that a conversation is no longer possible, then I find myself in an intense strain.
+If I notice that I have to concentrate on walking and the pace is above my normal intensity, so that I have to take a break from conversation every now and then and I start to sweat, then I am in the moderate range, i.e. in my comfort zone.
+It's already exhausting, but I don't have to exhaust myself yet.
+And if I then increase the pace even more, so that conversation is no longer possible, then I am in an intense strain.

 Can you categorize that?

-You can divide the burden into three categories, and then it depends on what I personally want to achieve:
+You can divide the load into three categories, and then it depends on what I personally want to achieve:

-In the intensive load I do not only sport, but I train.
+In the intensive load I do not only do sport, but I train.
 In other words, I set a stimulus that goes beyond my personal norm and that I don't always have, which is why the body has to adapt.
-I use it to achieve effects.
-In the long run I lose weight, build up more muscle mass - there are different approaches.
-It all depends on what you want to achieve personally.
+With this I achieve effects.
+In the long run, I lose weight and build more muscle mass.
+There are different approaches here, because it all depends on what you personally want to achieve.

-Once I have defined the categories, how can I calculate my personal calorie consumption?
+Once I have set the categories, how can I calculate my personal calorie consumption?

-Let's play this out for a jog: I jogged for an hour, the intensity I assign to the middle category, i.e. feel-good area.
-Then I can assume 1 kilocalorie per kilogram body weight, per hour.
-That would mean 600 kilocalories for a person weighing 60 kilograms.
+Let's play this out for jogging: I jogged for an hour, I assign the intensity to the medium category, meaning feel-good range.
+Then I can assume 1 kilocalorie per kilogram of body weight per hour.
+That would mean 600 kilocalories for a 60 kilogram person.

-If you jog in the first category, i.e. lower moderate load, then you can set 0.7 to 0.8 kilocalories per kilogram body weight, per hour.
+If you jog in the first category, i.e. lower moderate load, then you can assume 0.7 to 0.8 kilocalories per kilogram of body weight per hour.
 In the intensive load/category 3, the factor is between 1.2 and 1.4.

 A very honest calculation ...

-With 30 minutes of jogging as a woman I consumed about 250 calories.
-Then you have to honestly say: It was nice, I moved, but I didn't burn much.
+With 30 minutes of jogging I have consumed about 250 calories as a woman.
+Then you have to say honestly: It was nice, I have moved, but I have not burned much.

-Now I have a good formula to give my sports units calories, but when it comes to eating it gets difficult again.
-How can I help myself?
+Now I have a good formula to add calories to my sports units, but when it comes to eating, it gets difficult again.
+How can I help myself here?

-For example, there are great apps that can help you calculate calories.
-Then I can estimate whether I go out with a minus, a plus or a balance.
-When calorie consumption is balanced, it must be clear that you are not losing weight.
+For example, there are great apps for this that can help you calculate calories.
+Then I can estimate whether I'm going out with a minus, a plus, or in balance.
+When the calorie consumption is balanced, you have to realize that you are not losing weight.

-Yeah, I think so.
-Especially for people who have no idea what 100 or 200 calories are, these apps are ideal.
-I also noticed this when working with our students, who deal with the apps so intensively and almost playfully that they get a feeling for their content relatively quickly.
+Yes, I think so.
+Especially for people who have no idea what 100 or 200 calories are, for example, these apps are ideal.
+I've also noticed this in my work with our students, who get to grips with the apps so intensively and almost playfully that they get a feel for their content relatively quickly.

-The point is not that you have to be accompanied by an app for a year, or that you have to monitor using an app.
-From my point of view, apps should rather be seen as a learning tool.
+It's not about having to be accompanied by an app for a year or having to monitor everything with the help of an app.
+From my point of view, apps should be seen more as a learning tool.

-I don't want to pick one out, here everyone can filter out the suitable one for himself.
-In addition to the apps, there are now also other good gadgets that track movement, for example, or fitness bracelets and smartwatches.
+I don't want to single one out, everyone can filter out the right one for themselves.
+In addition to apps, there are now other good gadgets that track movement, for example, or fitness wristbands and smartwatches.

-Here you can have your average speed measured.
-These digital solutions then calculate the calories consumed based on body weight, gender and age.
-It works fine.
-Of course, the results may vary from app to app, but the differences are marginal.
+Here you can then have your average speed measured.
+These digital solutions then calculate calories burned based on body weight, gender and age.
+This works well.
+Of course, the results can vary from app to app, but the differences are marginal.